auth0/docs/instagram-clientid.md

 # Obtaining a Client ID and Client Secret for Instagram

-To configure Instagram OAuth2 connections you will need to register Auth0 with Instagram on their [developer portal](http://developers.instagram.com/).
+To configure Instagram OAuth2 connections you will need to register Auth0 with Instagram on their [developer portal](http://instagram.com/developer).

 ##1.
 Log in into the developer portal
-Go to the [developer portal](http://instagram.com/developer), and login with your Instagram credentials.
-Select __Manage Clients__ and click on __Register a New Client__:
+Go to the [developer portal](http://instagram.com/developer), and log in with your Instagram credentials.
+Click on __Register Your Application__:

 ![](img/instagram-devportal-1.png)